2000 National Hockey League All-Star Game: Uniforms

 Since 1951, the NHL had mandated that one team in each game must wear a white jersey to contrast with the other team's dark jersey.
 The only exceptions to this point had been when a team opted to wear gold in lieu of white.
 However, for the 2000 All-Star Game, the NHL opted to experiment with a color-vs.-color format with uniforms by CCM.
 The North American All-Stars were clad in a navy blue uniform with white shoulders and sleeves, and the wishbone collar design previously introduced by Nike, while the World All-Stars wore red with white shoulders and sleeves, and a faux polo-style collar.
 The goaltenders, however, wore white jerseys with their teams' primary colors on the shoulders and sleeves.
 Both teams featured a white stripe across the chest (team color in the case of the goalies), with the NHL shield appearing on the player's left side, and the uniform number placed below it.
 The World team also featured names below the numbers on the back instead of above the numbers, which would normally be considered a violation of the NHL's uniform code (which requires the player's name to be above the back number).
 The names and numbers were rendered in the Handel Gothic typeface.

 The uniform design would be reused for the next All-Star Game, with the Toronto All-Star Game and NHL 2000 patches replaced with the Colorado All-Star patch.

+Referees Kerry Fraser and Don Koharski were also clad in special sweaters for the game.
+A vertical orange stripe was added to the left side of their jerseys in order to help further distinguish the referees and linesmen.
+The jersey design was never used again.